survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

 If you try out the application now, you can actually drag notes around and it should behave as you expect.
-You cannot, however, drag notes to an empty lane.
+You cannot drag notes to an empty lane yet, though.

 ## Dragging Notes to an Empty Lanes

-In order to drag notes to an empty lane we should allow lanes to receive notes.
+To drag notes to an empty lane we should allow lanes to receive notes.
 Just as above we can set up `DropTarget` based logic for this.
 First we need to capture the drag on `Lane`.
 It's the same idea as earlier.

 **app/components/Lane.jsx**